EricHogue/EricHogue.github.io/_posts/2023-08-27-HackTheBox-Walkthrough-Topology.md

 The file was created, but I could not write any content to it since `/write` was blocked.

 I got blocked here for a while.
-I tried to use different kind of loops.
-I looked for alternative to read and write commands.
+I tried to use different kinds of loops.
+I looked for alternatives to read and write commands.
 Nothing worked.

 After some time, I took a look at the forum for the box.
 It pointed me to [catcodes](https://en.wikibooks.org/wiki/TeX/catcode).
 I could use this command to change how some characters behave.

-I tried making the undescore (_) behave as the backslash (\\).
+I tried making the underscore (_) behave as the backslash (\\).
 And then use the _ in my commands to bypass the validation.

 ```
 \catcode`_=0